transcom/mymove-docs/docs/adrs/0077-permanently-store-origin-duty-gbloc.md

 * *Do nothing*
 * *Surface Origin GBLOC data in History & Audit Log*
-* *Add a column to the orders table*
+* **Add a column to the orders table**
 * *Store the Origin Duty Location GBLOC in a join table*

 ## Decision Outcome

 <!-- * Chosen Alternative:  -->
-* Chosen Alternative: *TBD*
+* Chosen Alternative: *Add a column to the orders table*
 * Positive Outcomes:
   * Eliminate relying on a view for frequently accessed data
   * Provides a direct link from an orders record to its GBLOC, which would flow to warehouse
 * Consequences:
-  * Event triggers will need to be added/maintained for history and audit logging purposes
+  * Event triggers will need to be updated for history and audit logging purposes
 * Other considerations:
   * Data backfill will need to be addressed